ShamailAbbas/k8s-elk/README.md

- Let’s go through the **complete A-Z setup for the ELK stack (Elasticsearch, Logstash, Kibana) on your Kubernetes cluster running on a VirtualBox VM **.
+**Complete A-Z setup for the ELK stack (Elasticsearch, Logstash, Kibana) on your Kubernetes cluster running on a VirtualBox VM**.

 ---